Communication Career Opportunities

 - Upfront costs are minimal, including no initial book fees

-Prep for Wide Range of Careers with On-campus Bachelor’s Degree in Communication
+Prep for Wide Range of Careers with On-Campus Bachelor’s Degree in Communication

 And it all takes place in the heart of Oklahoma City with its strong job market and a strong Christian community.
 Activities in the city include national sports teams, vibrant downtown shopping and eateries, and outdoor adventures that range from hiking to whitewater rafting.